SeaDve/Delineate/.github/ISSUE_TEMPLATE/bug_report.md

 **Affected version**

 <!--
-Open Dagger's Main Menu, click on About Dagger, go to Troubleshooting > Debugging Information, copy the text, and paste it here.
+Open Delineate's Main Menu, click on About Delineate, go to Troubleshooting > Debugging Information, copy the text, and paste it here.

 If there are other relevant version information, please include them here.